unswexplains/unswexplains.github.io/c476b2ee45cb/content.md

   });
 </script>

-A stack of bars is not as good as a pie of wedges in one respect: it fails to convey that the region values are exhaustive.
+There's one respect in which a stack of bars is not as good as a pie of wedges: it fails to convey that the region values are exhaustive.

-But a stack of bars can still be useful.
+Nevertheless, a stack of bars can still be useful.
 In particular, multiple stacks of bars can be easier to compare than multiple pies of wedges.

-Suppose you're running a workshop about public speaking, with 20 participants.
+To illustrate, suppose you're running a workshop about public speaking, with 20 participants.
 Before the workshop, you ask them to rate how confident they feel about public speaking, on the scale "Low", "Medium", and "High".
 After the workshop, you ask them again.
 Here are the results:

 ```
 Stage  Rating Frequency